Pioreactor/docs.pioreactor/user_guide/29-Automations/03-Temperature Automations.md

 ### Stable

 The Stable automation will try to maintain a `target temperature` using a feedback loop.
-You can select a `target temperature` (between ambient temperature and about 43℃), and the automation will vary the onboard heater to maintain that temperature in the vial.
+You can select a `target temperature` (between ambient temperature and about 50℃), and the automation will vary the onboard heater to maintain that temperature in the vial.
+At room temperature, the Pioreactor will be able to achieve up to 43℃.

 ### Silent